A New Approach?

 Where Is the Step By Step Plan?

 As you finish reading this article, you might be wondering, “Where is the step-by-step plan to fix my approach”?
 Well, because every person’s needs, genetics, and environment is different, I cannot provide a generic plan for you.
 However, I can and have pointed out the problem and the direction you need to look for the answers.
 I see too many articles where the author writes the problem and the solution to that problem.
 Unfortunately, it is just the solution from the author’s perspective.
 Through your own due diligence and research, you will ultimately find the best approach and answer for you.
 I can merely show you the path, but the hard work of learning the specifics is up to you.
-However, if you have read this and still have no clue what I’m talking about or totally think the subject and content is outlandish, feel free to email me [email protected] Please include either the title of this article or at least “mind and muscle” in the subject line.
+However, if you have read this and still have no clue what I’m talking about or totally think the subject and content is outlandish, feel free to email me at [email protected] Please include either the title of this article or at least “mind and muscle” in the subject line.
 This way, I won’t accidentally erase your email as junk mail.